Teichlab/celltypist/README.md

   #Access the distance object.
   alignment.base_distance
   ```
   The main content of this object is the distance matrix (`alignment.base_distance.dist_mat`) between all cells (rows) and all cell types (columns).
 Values in this matrix are either calculated (the default) or inferred (if `use_pct` is `True`) by `celltypist.harmonize`, and after a normalisation procedure, lie between 0 and 1.
 If there are strong cross-dataset batches, an inferred distance matrix obtained from the PCT algorithm is usually more accurate.
+Metadata of cells and cell types for this matrix can be found in `alignment.base_distance.cell` and `alignment.base_distance.cell_type`, which record raw information such as the dataset origin and original author annotation.

   </details>
 </details>